rsalunga29/security-notes/Offensive Security/Web Application Security/Encoding, Evasions, and Bypasses/XSS Bypass/Bypassing Blacklisting Filters/Bypassing Weak script Filters..md

-Blacklisting Filters is the most filter mechanism being used.
-These type of filter's common goal is to detect specific patterns to prevent malicious behaviors.
-## Bypassing Weak `<script>`  Filters.
 The `<script>` tag is the primary method to execute JavaScript.

 Some filters do not cover all possible cases, making them weak and prone to bypass techniques.
 The following is an example of few bypasses for weak `<script>` tag filter rules: